cube-drone/rt0/players-guide/src/player/injuries.md

 * While your character has a Critical Injury, they can not do _anything_.
 * A successful AID check can downgrade this to Bleeding Out.
 * If a player receives another critical injury when they are critically injured, they die.
+* Instead of dying, the player can (and probably should) use Corruption Points to heal injuries.

 ## Using Corruption Points to Heal Injuries
+At any time players can mark Corruption Points on their sheets to heal injuries:

 * For 2 Corruption Points, a Minor Injury can vanish entirely.
 * For 4 Corruption Points, a Major Injury can vanish entirely.